pklaus/jpnevulator.py/README.md

       --read

 Alternatively, you could also set the baudrate for all of them with the argument `--baudrate BAUDRATE`.

+#### Missing features

+The following features were decided to be left out:

+*  The `--alias-separator` parameter will not be implemented.
+Getting this to work with Python's ArgumentParser would be too complicated and doesn't seem to be worth the effort.

 ### Platform Independence